 Project Goal: Create an authoritative, multi-purpose, public-domain site of maps and web applications from Minnesota State agencies.
+Assist state agencies in developing their ArcGIS expertise.

-Project Status: The timeline for the project is dependent upon finishing up the governance and preparing the proper metadata for the maps and apps on the site.
+Project Status: Finishing the governance and preparing the proper metadata for the maps and apps on the site.
+The timeline for the project depends on the training needs for the state agencies.

-Anticipated Completion and Milestones: Mid-April 2014
+Anticipated Completion and Milestones: